-College Scholarships

-The Educational Foundation of the Kentucky Society of CPAs provides scholarships in amounts up to \$2,500.
+College Scholarships The Educational Foundation of the Kentucky Society of CPAs provides scholarships in amounts up to \$2,500.
 The scholarships recognize scholastic achievement and leadership qualities in students who plan to become CPAs.

 To apply for a scholarship, complete the online application form and submit the required documents.
 2021 applications due by 3 p.m.
 EST, Feb.
 22, 2021.
 2022 applications open on Dec.
 1, 2021.
 Scholarships may be used for tuition, enrollment fees, room/board, CPA Exam review materials, books and/or supplies.
 To view eligibility requirements and to apply visit kycpa.org/edfoundation/scholarship.
 Visit kycpa.org/futurecpas/FAB for more information and to register.

-Finance, Accounting and Business

-What: A FREE exploratory field trip that allows students to chat with professionals in a variety of accounting/finance roles, college accounting/finance students, and learn more about career opportunities form company recruiters.
+FABCAREERS Finance, Accounting and Business What: A FREE exploratory field trip that allows students to chat with professionals in a variety of accounting/finance roles, college accounting/finance students, and learn more about career opportunities form company recruiters.
 Students will also have the opportunity to "visit" Kentucky colleges/universities and learn about their business schools.
 Where: The spring 2021 FAB Careers event will be via Brazen, a virtual career fair platform that is compatible with mobile devices.
 The fall 2021 event may return to in-person.

 Feb.
 17, 2021, 9-12 pm EST Apr.
-22, 2021, 9-12 pm EST
+22, 2021, 9-12 pm EST Who: High School students interested in accounting, business and/or finance; all grade levels welcome.
 Why: To introduce students to the many opportunities within the accounting and finance professions.